VIC.GOV.AU | Policy and Advisory Library

 Reviewing how school council is operating

 It is good governance for a school council to regularly review and assess how it operates.
-It is recommended that the council members complete a self-assessment of their knowledge, skills and operating procedures, following the election process.
-This could be at a council meeting in term 2.
-However, councils may vary this timing to suit their needs.
+It is recommended that school council members complete a self-assessment of their knowledge, skills and operating procedures, following the school council election process.
+This could be at a school council meeting in term 2.
+However, school councils may vary this timing to suit their needs.

-The assessment of skills and knowledge may also coincide with a school review, or the school development of a new strategic plan, developing a specific policy or if the council and school are beginning a major program.
+The assessment of skills and knowledge may also coincide with a school review, development of a new strategic plan, development of a specific policy or if the school council and school are beginning a major program.

-As part of this review, councils may consider their Standing Orders, their sub-committee structure and the effectiveness of their meetings.
-It is important that school councils – and individual councillors – work effectively, but also that they know they are working effectively and efficiently.
+As part of this review, school councils may consider their Standing Orders, their sub-committee structure and the effectiveness of their meetings.
+It is important that school councils – and individual school council members – work effectively, but also that they know they are working effectively and efficiently.

-- Preparation: Does our council have a clear sense of how it will conduct proper governance?
-Do our members have relevant governance experience and an understanding of process?
+• Preparation: Does our school council have a clear sense of how it will conduct proper governance?
+Do our school council members have relevant governance experience and an understanding of process?

-- Capacity and composition: Does our council have the diversity and experience to reflect the community and its needs and expectations?
-Do our councillors have the time to do the job properly?
-Does our council have the financial skills to oversee the school budget?
+• Capacity and composition: Does our school council have the diversity and experience to reflect the community and its needs and expectations?
+Do our school council members have the time to do the job properly?
+Does our school council have the financial skills to oversee the school budget?

-- Structure: Does our council have the best structure to be effective?
+• Structure: Does our school council have the best structure to be effective?
 Do we need a separate sub-committee or working group to consider a specific issue?

-- Clarity: Does our council understand its roles and responsibilities?
-Are all our councillors fulfilling their role?
+• Clarity: Does our school council understand its roles and responsibilities?
+Are all our school council members fulfilling their role?

-A strategic way to review the effectiveness of the council is to survey members, then discuss the results either in small groups, and/or as a whole.
-A school council self-assessment tool has been developed to support school councils with this process.
-The self-assessment tool is a working document for council members and can be located online in the School Council (principal or business manager login required).
+A strategic way to review the effectiveness of the school council is to survey members, then discuss the results either in small groups, and/or as a whole.
+The School council self-assessment tool (DOCX)External Link has been developed to support school councils with this process.

 The skills and particular expertise a school council should have to assist in its key responsibilities, include:

-It is recommended a school council offer all members experience and training in these key areas.
+It is recommended a school council offers all members experience and encourages them to attend the training provided by the department in these key areas.
 Regular review of school council skills and capabilities will help determine which skills can be developed and enhanced.

-The review can begin with the self-assessment tool distributed to all members of council.
-This tool will help members as a group, to reflect, discuss and identify their capabilities when matched against the roles and responsibilities of the council.
+The review can begin with the self-assessment tool distributed to all members of school council.
+This tool will help members as a group to reflect, discuss and identify their capabilities when matched against the roles and responsibilities of the school council.
 Most school councils will identify some areas for improvement.
 They may agree that they wish to further develop particular capabilities.
-It is important all council members have an understanding of governance and that the council as a whole has the capacity to monitor and oversee strategic planning, finance and support the school priorities.
+It is important all school council members understand governance and that the school council as a whole has the capacity to monitor and oversee strategic planning, finance and support the school priorities.

 A self-assessment instructional video can be found in the Resources tab.